 SELECTION CRITERIA: Candidates should have a record of the highest academic achievement, combined with evidence of outstanding leadership ability, either on campus or off.
 More important than any other single criterion, candidates must have a mature and clearly defined career interest in a specific field, and must have given evidence of a potential for professional accomplishment within that field and strong personal motivation.

-APPLICATION PROCEDURE: Students interested in being nominated should submit the following to the Dean’s Office by noon on Click Here for Deadline:
+APPLICATION PROCEDURE: Students interested in being nominated should submit the following to the Dean’s Office by noon by the posted deadline:

 On the basis of this internal application, the Fellowships Adviser, in consultation with the fellowships committee, will name up to 2 nominees.
 The Committee may opt to interview candidates as part of this selection process.

 AFTER THE APPLICATION IS SUBMITTED: Each nominee is interviewed during December or January, by one representative of the Luce Foundation, at a mutually convenient location.
 Forty-five finalists are selected for regional interviews in February.
 Eighteen scholars are named by mid-March.